covid-policy-modelling/model-connector-template/README.md

 * You can develop your connector code in the same repository as your model.
   * In that case, instead of forking simply download the files from this repository into appropriate locations in your repository.
   * Instead of downloading your model into the container, you can instead use `COPY`.
+* You can develop in a private GitHub repository, with a private connector package.
+  * In this case, you will need to contact us to discuss appropriate access credentials.
+    * For the current staging server, this means giving the @covid-policy-modelling-bot *Read* access to your repository.
 * You can publish Docker images to any registry (Github Container Registry, Docker Hub, Azure Container Registry etc.).
   * You will need to edit the workflow definitions in `.github/workflows` and the `imageURL` in `meta.yml`.
   * If your image is private, contact us to discuss appropriate access credentials.